 How to Apply

 Currently, all Duke Neurology residency positions (PGY 2-4) are filled.
-We are now accepting applications for seven residency positions via the Electronic Residency Application Service (ERAS) to start Neurology as PGY-2s in July, 2021.
+We are now accepting applications for seven residency positions via the Electronic Residency Application Service (ERAS) to start Neurology as PGY-2s in July, 2022.
 Only applications entered through ERAS will be considered.
-Our deadline for accepting applications is October 12, 2019.
-We realize some applications will not be complete by this time but we encourage applicants to start the application process early.

 Duke Neurology and Internal Medicine National Residency Matching Program - NRMP Codes: